-Eviane Cheng Leidig is a PhD research fellow at C-REX and affiliate at Polkom (Centre for the Study of Political Communication).
-She is also Head of the Early Career Researcher Network at the Centre for Analysis of the Radical Right (CARR) in the UK.
+Eviane Cheng Leidig is a PhD research fellow at C-REX and affiliate at the Centre for the Study of Political Communication (Polkom).
+She is also Head of the Early Career Researcher network at the Centre for Analysis of the Radical Right (CARR) in the UK.

 Leidig's doctoral research compares Indian diaspora responses to Islamist extremism and anti-establishment in the Brexit movement and Trump's presidency.
-From January to April 2018, she was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute.
+From January to April 2018, she was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford.
 She was also a visiting researcher at New York University's department of Media, Culture, and Communication from May to July 2018.

 Leidig received her MSc with Distinction in Ethnicity and Multiculturalism from the University of Bristol, where her dissertation compared right-wing extremist and Islamist networks in the UK.
 There she convened the Centre for the Study of Ethnicity and Citizenship postgraduate group.
 She also holds a BA in postcolonial studies from the University of California, Berkeley, with a thesis on political and media representations of India's Muslim community.
 At Berkeley, she helped establish the Consortium for Interdisciplinary Research.
 During her undergraduate degree she spent a year at King's College London, funded by the U.S. Department of State.